stfc/PSyclone/doc/user_guide/dynamo0p3.rst

           does not yet support ``integer`` and ``logical`` reductions.

 For a scalar, the argument metadata contains only these three entries.
-However, arrays, fields and operators require further entries.
-The meaning of these further entries differs depending on whether an array, a field or an operator is being described.
+However, fields, operators and scalar arrays require further entries specifying function-space information or dimensionality.
+The meaning of these further entries differs depending on whether a field, an operator or a scalar array is being described.

-In the case of an array, the fourth argument specifies the number of dimensions the array has.
+In the case of a field the fourth argument specifies the function space that the field lives on.
 In the case of an operator, the fourth and fifth arguments describe the ``to`` and ``from`` function spaces respectively.
-In the case of a field the fourth argument specifies the function space that the field lives on.
+In the case of a scalar array, the fourth argument specifies the number of dimensions the array has.
 More details about the supported function spaces are in subsection :ref:`lfric-function-space`.

 For example, the metadata for a kernel that applies a column-wise